ubiquity/ubiquity-dollar/README.md

-# ts-template
+# `@ubiquity/ts-template`

-Github template repository which supports:
+This template repository includes support for the following:

-- typescript
+- TypeScript
-- environment variables
+- Environment Variables
-- conventional comits
+- Conventional Commits
-- publish to cloudflare
+- Automatic publishing of pull requests to Cloudflare Pages